malfattti/garden/Nation-state, transnationalism, and language.md

 	- the opposing views regarding language and nation state in the context of transnationalism show the complexity between these terms
 		- multiple ideologies of language

+	- Transidiomaticity (Jacquemet):
-	- Transidiomaticity (Jacquemet): recombination, mix or hybridization of linguistic resources
+		- recombination, mix or hybridization of linguistic resources
 		- intersection between moving people and moving texts through new technologies
+		- use of newly acquired